sadit/SimilaritySearchDemos/site-src/demos.md

 We provide two kinds of examples:
 - `Pluto` reactive notebooks that can run locally or online.
-- `Jupyter` notebooks are less interactive but they are great to visualize directly on github without running.
+- `Jupyter` notebooks are less reactive but they are great to visualize directly on github without running.

 ## List of examples